 - Taste and adjust salt or heat if needed.

-- Cover and chill for at least 30 minutes to let the flavours settle before serving.
+- Cover and chill for at least 30 minutes to let the flavors settle before serving.

 Nutrition